-It is not yet clear how can these frameworks be connected with the Ryder method of derivation of relativistic wave equations and with subsequent analysis of problems of the choice of normalization and of phase in the papers~\cite{Dvo2,Ahlu,Dvo3}.
-However, the conclusion may be similar to that achieved before: the dynamical properties of the massless particles ({\it e.~g.}, neutrinos) may differ from those defined by well-known Weyl and Maxwell equations.
+The question is: how can these frameworks be connected with the Ryder method of derivation of relativistic wave equations, and with the subsequent analysis of problems of the choice of normalization and of the choice of phase factors in the papers~\cite{Dvo2,Ahlu,Dvo3}?
+However, the conclusion may be similar to that which was achieved before: the dynamical properties of the massless particles ({\it e.~g.}, neutrinos and photons) may differ from those defined by the well-known Weyl and Maxwell equations.

-\acknowledgments I greatly appreciate discussions with Prof. A. Raspini and useful information from Prof. A. F. Pashkov.

-This work has been partly supported by the Mexican Sistema Nacional de Investigadores and the Programa de Apoyo a la Carrera Docente.
+{\bf Acknowledgments.} I greatly appreciate old discussions with Prof. A. Raspini and useful information from Prof. A. F. Pashkov.
+This work has been partly supported by the ESDEPED.